fsharp/fslang-design/FSharp.Core-4.4.3.0/FS-1036-consistent-slicing.md

 y > b | Error | Error | if x > y [] else Error

-The current behavior in C# .NET preview is:
+The current behavior in C# 8 is:

 `L[x..y]` | x < a | a <= x <= b+1 | x > b+1
 -------|--------|------------------|------